 Australia has 11 owl species, and seven of these are found on Bush Heritage reserves and partnership properties: the Barn Owl, the Barking Owl, the Powerful Owl, the Rufous Owl, the Sooty Owl, the Masked Owl and the Southern Boobook.

 Owls are birds of prey (known as raptors) and are characterised by flat faces, large forward-facing eyes, sharp talons, downward-facing and sharp beaks, upright stances and usually, circles of feathers around their eyes, known as facial disks.

 Owls have evolved a number of remarkable characteristics that make them crafty hunters.
 Most owls are nocturnal and so hunt only at night, though some are active at dawn and dusk.

-They vary greatly in size between species: the smallest (the Southern BooBook) weighs just 31g and measures 31cm while the largest (the Powerful Owl) can measure up to 84cm (with a wingspan of 2m) and weigh 4.5kg
+They vary greatly in size between species: the smallest (Southern BooBook) weighs just 31g and measures 31cm while the largest (Powerful Owl) can measure up to 84cm (wingspan of 2m) and weigh 4.5kg

 Where do owls live?

 Owls are versatile and live in a range of habitats including snowy, mountainous regions; deserts; open wet forests and rainforests; woodlands and grasslands across the world.

 In Australia, owls are found in every state and territory.
 Most Australian owls rely on old-growth, hollow-bearing trees for nesting and breeding.

 Owls feed on a diet of small- to medium-sized mammals, birds, and insects.
 Sooty Owls feed particularly on tree-dwelling mammals such as gliders, while other species prefer land-dwelling mammals or lizards.
 Like most birds, they’re unable to chew and will mostly eat their prey whole, or if unable to, will tear off pieces.